MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

     -   You have identified a local folder that contains files to protect with Rights Management.
 For example, C:\FileShare.

-    -   You have installed the Azure Information Protection module and configured the prerequisites for Azure Rights Management.
+    -   You have installed the AzureInformationProtection module and configured the prerequisites for Azure Rights Management.
 For more information, see [Using PowerShell with the Azure Information Protection client](client-admin-guide-powershell.md).
 Specifically, you have the following values to connect to the Azure Rights Management service by using a service principal: **BposTenantId**, **AppPrincipalId**, and **Symmetric key**.

     -   If you want to change the default level of protection (native or generic) for specific file name extensions, you have edited the registry as described in the [Changing the default protection level of files](client-admin-guide-file-types.md#changing-the-default-protection-level-of-files) section from the admin guide.